GitRahim/Java-simple-shooting-game/README.md

 # Java-simple-shooting-game
 A simple 2D (board actually) gun shooting game.
 Written in Java language with GUI.
 It has an online part which I haven't implemented yet.
+The main part of this project is using GUI and threads in Java.
+I worked a little bit with files too.